 During the past year or so homeowners have enjoyed a bit of a respite from out-of-control energy prices.
 Unfortunately, if history teaches us anything, it’s that such downward pressure in the energy market won’t last very long.
 It doesn’t make sense to worry about the injustice of it though.
 A better thing to do is have a plan in place so that, when prices begin their inevitable rise, you’ll be prepared.

-10 Way to Keep Your Heating and Air Conditioning Costs in Check in 2016
+10 Ways to Keep Your Heating and Air Conditioning Costs in Check-in 2022

-- Schedule an inspection – Heating and air conditioning systems are like cars; they need the occasional tune up to run their best.
+- Schedule an inspection – Heating and air conditioning systems are like cars; they need the occasional furnace tune-ups and air conditioning servicing to run their best.
 Have a qualified HVAC tech in to look at your system and make any necessary adjustments.